 I’ve had the chance to write a couple of papers that others may actually be interested in reading.
 I say “may” because these are academically styled and therefore not the way I normally would ever write.
 If seeing footnotes is a trigger for you of painful school memories then move along.
 However, if you are a fan of C.S.
 Lewis, you may be curious to know what I found as I explored the way he was shaped in his theology and thinking from the books he read.
 It was both encouraging and motivating for me in my own pursuit of learning through books today.

 Click on the link below to read the paper.
 (And if you’re wondering, I got an A on it).

 How Was C.S.
-Lewis Influenced by Reading Books?
+Lewis Shaped by Reading Books?